Over the past month, I’ve observed several businesses asking customers for “reviews.”

 Whatever they write, didn’t come from the heart…it came out of their desire to be polite.

+Nobody wants to tell another person “no,” so they’ll write a review out of guilt or to avoid being rude.
 People want to be pleasant.
-So they agree to do something they might not really want to do.
+So they’ll agree to do something they might not really want to do.
+Fuck that.

-In that case, the customer isn’t inspired internally to write a review on their own…they’re only doing it because they’d feel guilty NOT doing it.
+In that case, the customer isn’t inspired internally to post a review on their own…they’re only doing it because they’d feel bad NOT doing it.

 …That’s not energetically clean at all.